plogs/jsgoti/content/posts/acknowledgment.md

 long-standing connection to, a specific place.
 Other terms used include "Native" and "First Nations."

-So maybe acknowledging Clovis is going too far back.
+So maybe acknowledging Clovis is going back too far.

 And yet the question remains: How far back _do_ we go when acknowledging "public consciousness of Native sovereignty and